5 HubSpot sequence tactics you need to master yesterday

 With Sequences, sales teams can:

-2. Layer in reminders, calls, and even LinkedIn tasks alongside the emails.
+- Layer in reminders, calls, and LinkedIn Sales Navigator tasks (like connection requests or InMails) directly into the flow.

 HubSpot sequences vs workflows

-• Contacts stay enrolled until the Workflow ends or its goal is met.
+- Unenrollment: Contacts stay enrolled until the workflow ends or a specific Goal is met.

 How to create a Sequence in HubSpot